skybldev/video-lqr/README.md

 ### What is Seam Carving/Liquid Rescaling/Content Aware Scale?

-Seam carving, which was named Content Aware Scale and made accessible by Adobe through Photoshop, is a method of image rescaling by carve "seams" around areas of (guessed) importance in order to preserve them while removing pixels on that path.
+Seam carving, which was named Content Aware Scale and made accessible by Adobe through Photoshop, is a method of image rescaling by carving "seams" around areas of (guessed) importance in order to preserve them while removing pixels on that path.
 It is "content-aware," thus the name.
 Learn more about it here: https://en.wikipedia.org/wiki/Seam_carving.
 It is also known as liquid rescaling.
 It's made its way into meme culture because of the funny ways it can change images.

 Usually when you want to perform that on an image you would use Photoshop's Content Aware Scale tool.
 However, the algorithm for doing so is actually public and has been ported onto various other software.
 One of which is ImageMagick, a terminal-based, powerful image manipulation tool. (https://imagemagick.org/index.php) It has implemented seam carving.